 SEFBHN has a policy and procedure for filing a complaint or grievance if you are not satisfied with the services you receive.
-We do recommend you discuss the situation with the Director of Quality or a Supervisor at the agency in which you are looking to file a com- plaint against first.
+We do recommend you discuss the situation with the Director of Quality or a Supervisor at the agency in which you are looking to file a complaint against first.
 You should also request a copy of your provider's grievance policy and follow those instructions, as well.

-If you are not satisfied with the results, please call SEFBHN at 561-203-2485 and we will assist you in the complaint or grievance.
+If you are not satisfied with the results, please call SEFBHN at 561-203-2485 or email Tracee Diaz at tracee.diaz@sefbhn.org and we will assist you in the complaint or grievance.